FiercedLight/WC3Maps/README.md

 # WC3 Map pack

 We selected the best wc3 maps and grouped them according to estimated play time.
+You can use git as it is easier to update the files or you can download maps directly from the green ``Code`` button.

 ## Initial download
  - Navigate to wc3 maps folder.